 3. Cape Hatteras Lighthouse

 The 208-foot Cape Hatteras Lighthouse is the tallest brick lighthouse in the United States.
-This is mostly due to the need caused by an ocean current which forces southbound ships into a treacherous twelve-mile long sandbar called Diamond Shoals.
-The area is referred to as the Graveyard of the Atlantic due to the many, many shipwrecks in the area.
+This is mostly due to the need caused by an ocean current, which forces southbound ships into a treacherous twelve-mile-long sandbar called Diamond Shoals.
+The area is referred to as the Graveyard of the Atlantic due to the many shipwrecks in the area.

 The original lighthouse wasn’t tall enough.
 Another coastal icon full of rich history.
 The original planning dates back to 1794.